Benefits of Being a James Scholar in the College of Education

-- Transfer and continuing students who have earned at least 3.50 Institutional and Overall grade point averages will be invited to participate in the James Scholars Program at or before the beginning of the fall term for the current academic year.
+- Transfer and continuing students who have earned at least 3.50 Institutional and/or Overall grade point averages will be invited to participate in the James Scholars Program in the fall term for the current academic year.

 - The College of Education does not have a self-nomination process.

-- Students must complete a James Scholars Project in the fall and spring semester in order to be certified for the year.
+- Students must complete a James Scholars Project in the fall and spring semester in order to receive transcript notation for the year.

-- Students must earn a “B-” or better in the fall designated James Scholar course and earn an Institutional and Overall GPA of 3.5 in order to continue in the James Scholars Program for the spring semester.
+- Students must earn a “B-” or better in the fall designated James Scholar course/course related project and earn an Institutional, Term Overall GPA of 3.5 in order to continue in the James Scholars Program for the spring semester.
 Note: First semester freshmen who earn an Institutional and Overall GPA of 3.25 during their fall semester are eligible to continue in the spring.
-This applies only to freshmen for their first semester.

 Processing and Certification

-- Students, who are not registered in an honors course/section, must complete an eHCLA (electronic Honors Credit Learning Agreement).
+- Students must complete an eHCLA (electronic Honors Credit Learning Agreement).

-- Students who have met the James Scholars requirements for fall and spring semesters will be certified a James Scholar for that academic year.
+- Students who have met the James Scholar requirements for fall and spring semesters will be certified a James Scholar for that academic year.
 This certification will be entered on their transcript.